verdaccio/website/website/docs/best-practices.md

 ### Rate Limit {#rate-limit}

-Since version `v5.4.0` critical endpoints have enabled by default rate limit.
+Critical endpoints have rate limiting enabled by default.
 The following commands are considered user endpoints:

 - `npm token` all variants
 - `npm login/adduser`